dosoudil/maven-repository-builder/README.md

             *   **download-root-url** - root URL from which build packages should be downloaded, usually ["http://download.devel.redhat.com/brewroot/packages/"](http://download.devel.redhat.com/brewroot/packages/).
             *   **included-gav-patterns-ref** - reference to a file, where are patterns of included GAVs, on every line should be single pattern.
 Stars are allowed to represent any string.
-Not required, if ommited, all found artifacts will be included.
+To use regular expressions prefix the expression with "r" and enclose it in slashes ("r/regular-expression/").
+The field is not required, if ommited, all found artifacts will be included.
         *   "dependency-list" - a merged lists of maven dependencies of selected GAVs; additional artifact source config fields for this type are
             *   **repo-url** - one repository URL or a list of them which should be searched.